-Dancing On Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace
+Dancing on Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

 Emmerdale actor Joe-Warren Plant was introduced as the second celeb to affix the DOI line up.

-Talking of his signing, the 18-year-old mentioned: “I’m so excited to study one thing new.
-I’m in it to win it, 100 per cent!”

-Joe is finest identified for taking part in Jacob Gallagher on the ITV cleaning soap, which he joined in 2010.
+Joe is finest identified for enjoying Jacob Gallagher on the ITV cleaning soap, which he joined in 2010.

 Mylene Klass

-The musician and TV presenter turned the first celeb confirmed for Dancing on Ice when it returns in the New Yr.
+The musician and TV presenter grew to become the first movie star confirmed for Dancing on Ice when it returns in the New 12 months.

-Myleene shared the information on her Twitter, posting a promo pic as she wrote: “Guess who gained’t be holding the coats by the aspect of the rink anymore!My women have been begging me to do @dancingonice.
+Myleene shared the information on her Twitter, posting a promo pic as she wrote: “Guess who gained’t be holding the coats by the aspect of the rink anymore!My ladies have been begging me to do @dancingonice.
 I’ve all the time been scared my piano fingers will get sliced off!
-Anyway,I need to make them proud, present them I’m up for a problem and take a look at for a bum like Jlo.”
+Anyway,I wish to make them proud, present them I’m up for a problem and check out for a bum like Jlo.”

 Sally Dyvenor

-Coronation Road actress Sally Dyvenor was reportedly noticed by The Solar heading to auditions for the hit present, so it’s potential we may even see her on the ice subsequent 12 months.
+Coronation Avenue actress Sally Dyvenor was reportedly noticed by The Solar heading to auditions for the hit present, so it’s doable we might even see her on the ice subsequent yr.

-The 57-year-old, who arrives on the Cobbles in 1986, wouldn’t be the first Corrie actress to take to the skates, with Lisa George (Beth Tinker) participating in the 2020 collection.
+The 57-year-old, who arrives on the Cobbles in 1986, wouldn’t be the first Corrie actress to take to the skates, with Lisa George (Beth Tinker) collaborating in the 2020 collection.

 Mark ‘Bez’ Berry

-The Completely happy Mondays’ star, who was reportedly seen by The Solar arriving at Dancing On Ice auditions, wouldn’t be a shocking choose for Dancing on Ice after proving well-liked on Superstar Gogglebox this 12 months.
+The Joyful Mondays’ star, who was reportedly seen by The Solar arriving at Dancing On Ice auditions, wouldn’t be a stunning decide for Dancing on Ice after proving fashionable on Superstar Gogglebox this yr.

-The maracas maestro informed RadioTimes.com this month that he “definitely wouldn’t say no” to Strictly, so provided that Dancing on Ice swaps the ballroom for the ice rink, we are able to see Bez hitting the ice.
+The maracas maestro instructed RadioTimes.com this month that he “actually wouldn’t say no” to Strictly, so provided that Dancing on Ice swaps the ballroom for the ice rink, we are able to see Bez hitting the ice.

 Luke Trotman